01732 808 626 info@thinkcbt.com

 Panic attacks and agoraphobic symptoms can be effectively treated using a highly structured form of Cognitive Behavioural Therapy.
 CBT is the recommended first line treatment for panic disorder and the problem can usually be effectively treated within eight sessions.
 Other forms of therapy including counselling, hypnosis or NLP are not recommended for panic disorder symptoms.

 It's therefore important that CBT is delivered by a properly qualified and experienced Cognitive Behavioural Psychotherapist.
-Every member of the Think CBT team has specialist postgraduate qualifications in CBT and has achieved full accreditation with the British Association of Behavioural and Cognitive Psychotherapy.
+Every member of the Think CBT team has specialist postgraduate qualifications in CBT and has achieved full accreditation with the British Association of Behavioural and Cognitive Psychotherapy (BABCP).
 This is the recognised UK gold standard for CBT.

-To book CBT for panic disorder, you can complete the appointment request form, email appointments@thinkcbt.com or call our office on +44 1732808626.
+To book CBT for panic disorder, you can complete the appointment request form, email info@thinkcbt.com or call our office on 01732 808626.
 The process is confidential, fast and straightforward and there are no CBT waiting lists.

 What is a Panic Attack?

 A panic attack is a sudden and intense episode of overwhelming anxiety, fear, apprehension and physical distress.
-Panic attacks normally last between five-twenty minutes and involve physical and emotional hyper-arousal.
+Panic attacks normally last between five to twenty minutes and involve physical and emotional hyper-arousal.
 This can include feeling dizzy or faint, detached, breathless, tight chested, tingling sensations or feeling numb and catastrophic worries about fainting, collapsing, cardiac arrest or death.
 Even after many panic attacks, individuals can worry about feeling exposed, embarrassed or looking anxious and out of control.
 This maintains the vicious cycle of anxiety that leads to panic disorder.
 You can see a full list of the diagnostic criteria for panic attacks below.

 Panic typically involves at least four of the following symptoms: